This picture is taken from the top of the cellar at LCHB - (Copyright Izak Litwar)

 LCHB 1975 91p

 I tasted this wine three times, the last time in November 2021.
 Consistent notes.
-When served blind, I quickly placed it in Pessac-Leognan because of the remarkable oyster/sea scent on the nose, which is characteristic of this district.
-It is red-brown, very pleasant and round, fully mature, and still enjoyable.
+When served blind, I quickly identified it as Pessac-Leognan due to the remarkable oyster and sea scent on the nose, which is characteristic of this district.
+It is an enjoyable and round wine, fully mature, and still enjoyable.

 LCHB 1971 92p